-Social media is a whole different animal than it used to be.
+Social media is a whole different animal than it used to be and has a lot of potential impact on your online presence.
 It seems as if now, if you don’t have an active social media presence, you’re often forgotten about.
 Nonprofits already have a hard enough time gaining traction; we don’t need to be forgotten about!

 Here are three of our favorite social media tools to not only help make your job easier, but to spice up your feed as well.
 We dare you to try one!

 It’s not a photo, it’s not a gif and it’s definitely not an Australian toy that you throw.
 Boomerang is a video app for Instagram that lets you turn an ordinary post into something exciting.
 Boomerang takes a burst of photos and stitches them together into a high-quality mini video that plays forward and backward.
 Shoot in portrait or landscape mode and share it on Instagram.
 Boomerang automatically saves it to your camera roll.
 With looping videos, you can experiment with motion in new and exciting ways.